-24.4.5 PROGRAMMABLE DEAD-BAND DELAY MODE
+24.4.4 PROGRAMMABLE DEAD-BAND DELAY MODE

-In Half-Bridge applications where all power switches are modulated at the PWM frequency, the power switches normally require more time to turn off than to turn on.
+In half-bridge applications where all power switches are modulated at the PWM frequency, the power switches normally require more time to turn off than to turn on.
 If both the upper and lower power switches are switched at the same time (one turned on, and the other turned off), both switches may be on for a short period of time until one switch completely turns off.
-During this brief interval, a very high current (shootthrough current) will flow through both power switches, shorting the bridge supply.
+During this brief interval, a very high current (shoot-through current) will flow through both power switches, shorting the bridge supply.
 To avoid this potentially destructive shoot-through current from flowing during switching, turning on either of the power switches is normally delayed to allow the other switch to completely turn off.

 In Half-Bridge mode, a digitally programmable deadband delay is available to avoid shoot-through current from destroying the bridge power switches.
 The delay occurs at the signal transition from the non-active state to the active state.
-See Figure 24-16 for illustration.
-The lower seven bits of the associated PWMxCON register (Register 24-4) sets the delay period in terms of microcontroller instruction cycles (Tcy or 4 Tosc).
+See Figure 24-12 for illustration.
+The lower seven bits of the associated PWM1CON register (Register 24-3) sets the delay period in terms of microcontroller instruction cycles (Tcy or 4 Tosc).

-FIGURE 24-16: EXAMPLE OF HALF-BRIDGE PWM OUTPUT
+FIGURE 24-12: EXAMPLE OF HALF-BRIDGE PWM OUTPUT

-2: Output signals are shown as active-high.
+- Note 1: At this time, the TMR2 register is equal to the PR2 register. - 2: Output signals are shown as active-high.

-FIGURE 24-17: EXAMPLE OF HALF-BRIDGE APPLICATIONS
+FIGURE 24-13: EXAMPLE OF HALF-BRIDGE APPLICATIONS

-24.4.6 PWM STEERING MODE
+24.4.5 PWM STEERING MODE